Our Services

 Transcutaneous Electrical Nerve Stimulation (TENS)

 Chronic pain and insomnia raise your risk of depression.
 Low mood, loss of interest in activities and changes in appetite or concentration deserve attention.
-If you're experiencing these symptoms alongside your nerve pain, take a few minutes to complete a free AI-powered Depression symptom checker to help determine whether you should seek professional evaluation.
+If you're noticing any of these warning signs alongside your nerve pain, you can use this free AI symptom checker to better understand what you're experiencing and whether it's time to reach out to a healthcare professional.
 Early detection and treatment can improve both mood and sleep.

 Contact your healthcare provider or seek emergency care if you experience: